Texas Sea Grant – Community Engaged Internship (TXSG-CEI)

 Program Overview

-Link to prior funding opportunity (2024 funding opportunity document forthcoming): Texas Sea Grant Community Engaged Internship Funding Opportunity
+Link to funding opportunity: Texas Sea Grant Community Engaged Undergraduate Internship TXSG-CEI_Summer2025

 How to Apply